GMOs, Labeling & Processed Foods: Separating Truth from Fiction

 By Dr. Dhai Barr

 From definitions to dyes to GMO labels, people need the facts to make the best nutritional choices.
-Here at the Center for Traditional Medicine we take good nutrition seriously.
+Here at Oregon Regenerative Medicine we take good nutrition seriously.
 We know that good wholesome food is the foundation for our vitality, health and nourishment.
 Therefore it is very important for our bodies to receive the best possible foods out there.
 Let us explore what we know and help unravel some of the confusion.

 WHAT’S IN A NAME?